Core Curriculum for Interventional Physicians: ADVANCED LUMBAR

 • Apply technically correct performance of the spinal procedures using safe fluoroscopic guidance with minimal tissue injury or discomfort.

-None of the other planners or speakers had relevant financial relationships with ACCME-defined ineligible companies.
+None of the reviewers had any financial relationships with ACCME-defined ineligible companies to disclose.

 References